hoodakaushal/kodi-plex-sync/README.md

 And just let it run!

+Once you have it configured to work with your setup, you can have it run periodically via Scheduled Task/cron.

 Note on Auth:
 By default the script expects to be able to connect to Kodi without auth, and for Plex an auth token is supported.
 For plex if you want to use username/password instead, you'll need to change the connect code.
 Internally plexapi